xan1242/NFSU-XtendedInput/README.md

 # NFS Underground - Xtended Input

-This is an plugin for NFS Underground which brings XInput support to the game.
+This is a plugin for NFS Underground which brings XInput support to the game.

 Currently work in progress, but fully usable and playable!